Azure/AzureStackHCI-Supportability/TSG/Deployment/Triggering-deployment-settings-validation-call-results-in-OperationTimeout.md

 # Mitigation Details

 ```
-1. Log into each of the HCI nodes and change the time zone to UTC using the command `Set-TimeZone -Id "UTC"`, then reboot the nodes.
+1. Log into each of the Azure Local nodes and change the time zone to UTC using the command `Set-TimeZone -Id "UTC"`, then reboot the nodes.

 2. Once they are up, make sure LCM service is running using the command `Get-Service LcmController` as shown in the example below.